-The information is valid as of July 30.
+The information is valid as of Aug 10, 2020.
 However the situation can change any time, so before booking and boarding on your flight, please contact the nearest Kenyan embassy or consulate for up-to-date information.

 Nairobi – Jomo Kenyatta International Airport

-- British Airways: 4 flights per week – Tuesday, Thursday, Saturday, Sunday – from London
+- British Airways: 4 flights per week – Tuesday, Thursday, Saturday, Sunday (from London)

-- KLM: 5 flights per week – Monday, Wednesday, Thursday, Friday and Saturday – from Amsterdam
+- KLM: 5 flights per week – Monday, Wednesday, Thursday, Friday and Saturday (from Amsterdam)

-- Air France: via Amsterdam with KLM (same days as KLM)
+- Air France: via Amsterdam with KLM (same days as KLM) (from Paris)

-- Qatar Airways: daily flights (from Aug 3)
+- Qatar Airways: daily flights (from Doha)

-- Ethiopian Airlines: twice a day from Addis Ababa
+- Ethiopian Airlines: twice a day (from Addis Ababa)

 Mombasa – Moi International Airport